Dem seeks cash for 2020 challenge of Mississippi GOP senator

 "After the intemperate statements she made about public hangings and voter suppression that went viral last October and November, many of the large companies that donated to her campaign asked for their money back," Espy said in the fundraising letter Thursday.
 "In their own words: 'what she said did not reflect the values' of those companies."

-The Hyde-Smith campaign could not immediately be reached Thursday.
-In the past several months, she has announced federal grants for highways and bridges in Mississippi, has joined other Republicans and some Democrats in calling for completion of a massive pump project to drain water from the Mississippi Delta and has praised Trump for an executive order putting more sanctions on Iran.
+In the past several months, Hyde-Smith has announced federal grants for highways and bridges in Mississippi, has joined other Republicans and some Democrats in calling for completion of a massive pump project to drain water from the Mississippi Delta and has praised Trump for an executive order putting more sanctions on Iran.
+Her campaign spokesman, Justin Brassell, said Thursday that the senator welcomes "competition of ideas" from Espy.

+"Sen. Hyde-Smith's agenda and accomplishments are much more in line with Mississippi voters than the radical leftist agenda of national Democrats," Brassell said.
+"Sen. Hyde-Smith has accomplished a lot for our state by working well with the President and her Senate colleagues, and we look forward to discussing her record with voters."

 Hyde-Smith filed a 2020 statement of candidacy in June, and finance records show she has nearly $462,000 in her campaign fund and has debts of about $196,000.
 Her campaign refunded $10,205 in contributions.